Saul Creek Apiary

 Purchasing a new Queen for splits or Re-Queening:

-In areas where AHB (Africanized Honey Bees) are present it is highly recommended that Queens of known origin and breeding be used to start new Colonies or Nucleus Hives.
+In areas where AHB (Africanized Honey Bees) are present it is highly recommended that Queens of known origin and breeding be used to start hives or Nucleus Hives.

 Queen Cage with Cork and Candy still intact.